Skip to content

 • Agent mode is not the default.

-• Interactive and foreground commands (kata tui, kata daemon start) have no meaningful final transcript line and reject agent mode with a usage error rather than launching.
+• Interactive commands (kata tui) and daemon startup (kata daemon start) reject agent mode with a usage error rather than launching.